mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

-I am currently an Assistant Professor in the Department of Mathematics and Statistics at McGill University.
+I am an Assistant Professor in the Department of Mathematics and Statistics at McGill University.
+My office is located in Burnside Hall (805, rue Sherbrooke Ouest) on the 12th floor, room 1230.

 Before that, I was a Postdoctoral fellow at the University of Ottawa in the Department of Mathematics and Statistics, working under the supervision of [David Haziza](http://www.davidhaziza.com).